 HCV DNA test will be performed only for patients who have a positive total HCcAb test.

-- Females of childbearing potential must have a negative serum pregnancy test within 30
+- Females of childbearing potential must have a negative urine or serum pregnancy test

-days prior to registration.
-NOTE: Females are considered of childbearing potential
+within 30 days prior to registration.
+NOTE: Females are considered of childbearing

-unless they are surgically sterile (have undergone a hysterectomy, bilateral tubal
+potential unless they are surgically sterile (have undergone a hysterectomy, bilateral

-ligation, or bilateral oophorectomy) or they are naturally postmenopausal for at least
+tubal ligation, or bilateral oophorectomy) or they are naturally postmenopausal for at

 - Females of childbearing potential and males must be willing to abstain from